uport-project/docs/overview/platform.md

 * _[uPort JWT](https://github.com/uport-project/uport-js):_ Makes it easy to verify signatures against the uPort PKI.
 This is currently wrapped in the uPort JS library.

 * _uPort Mobile SDK:_ Native mobile libraries for uPort-enabled mobile applications.
 Coming soon.

-## **Clients (apps)**
-Allow users, developers, and applications to interact with the uPort platform.

-* _[uPort Mobile Wallet](https://itunes.apple.com/us/app/uport-id/id1123434510):_ Secure mobile self-sovereign identity wallet for end users to create their identity, manage their data, and approve requests.

-* _[uPort App Manager](http://developer.uport.me/myapps.html):_ Web client for developers to manage the uPort identity of their applications.

-* _[uPort JS Client](https://github.com/uport-project/uport-js-client):_ JavaScript client for developers to interact with the uPort Platform.
-Built for testing and development.
-Can create identities, handle messages, execute signatures, and more.